jasonbot/weblog/content/weblog/llms.md

 - Prompt injection
 - The Strawberry problem

-In every case, we're finding limits to the technology that get fixed in the next release, but are something of an indicator that we are no longer in the world of boundless possibilities and uninterruptible optimism for what they are capable of: the problems get fixed in subsequent models with what are essentially "bugfixes" to work around these cases. **We aren't doing anything substantially new with new LLM models, we are in a stable "bug fix" phase**.
+In every case, we're finding limits to the technology that get fixed in the next release, but are something of an indicator that we are no longer in the world of boundless possibilities and uninterruptible optimism for what they are capable of: the problems get fixed in subsequent models with what are essentially "bugfixes" to work around these cases. **We aren't discovering substantially new, greenfield capabilities with new LLM models anymore, we are in a stable "bug fix" phase**.

 ### Band-Aid 1: Tools and the MCP